 Table 6.1: Inferred properties of the squeezed state, based upon our three analysis assumptions.

-$^{a}$ Ratio of the variance of the squeezed quadrature of the pure squeezed vacuum state with highest fidelity to the variance of the vacuum.
+^b Ratio of variance of most likely state ρ 's squeezed or antisqueezed quadrature to the variance of the vacuum.

-cDirect linear inference of the squeezed state's minimum variance relative to vacuum variance.
+^cDirect linear inference of the squeezed state's minimum variance relative to vacuum variance.

 on direct linear inference.